growbit/turbogwt-http/README.md

 ==
 **Turbo GWT** is a suite of libs intended to speed up development of GWT applications.
 It aims to promote a fluent and enjoyable programming.

-**Turbo GWT HTTP** is a convenient API for managing/performing your requests.
+**Turbo GWT HTTP** is a convenient API for managing client-server communication and performing requests fluently.

+## Highlights

+* `GET`, `POST`, `PUT`, `DELETE` and `HEAD` requests
+* All common components extended from GWT HTTP and RPC APIs
+* Nice support to form params
+* Easily build your destination URI with no string manipulation
+* Native Basic Authentication support
+* Customizable timeout
+* Customizable callback execution based on server response
+* Handy header construction and application
+* Request and Response filtering (enhancement)
+* Customizable `ServerConnection` implementation (default directs to XMLHttpRequest)
+* Automatic JSON parsing into Overlay types
+* Easy De/Serialization and support to different content-types (by pattern matching)

 ## Quick Start